boytwigg/BoyTwigg-Consulting/README.md

 ---

-© 2026 BoyTwigg Consulting.
+© 2026 BoyTwigg LLC.
 Client names, proprietary configurations, and sensitive business data are withheld or redacted to protect client confidentiality.